openstack/tacker/doc/source/devref/mistral_workflows_usage_guide.rst

 VNFD resource deletion with std.delete_vnfd workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Update the vnfd_id from the output of above exection in delete_vnfd.json
+Update the vnfd_id from the output of above execution in delete_vnfd.json

 Create new execution for VNF deletion.